-- 1. Completed at least three graduate courses in biology with a letter grade. - 2.
-Maintained a GPA of at least 3.0 in all regular courses listed on your program of study, excluding Special Problems.
+- 1. Completed the majority of their graduate courses in biology with a letter grade. - 2.
+Maintained a GPA of at least 3.0 for all regular courses listed on your program of study, excluding Special Problems.

 The qualifying exams must be administered by at least four of your committee members.
 The format of the exams will be determined by the thesis advisor and the thesis committee members.